 The Desolation Loop is located on the eastern side of the Pemigewasset Wilderness in the White Mountains of New Hampshire.
-This is a series of moderate to strenuous trails that include several 4,000 footers, river crossings, and rugged trail that is lightly maintained.
-There are several options available on this loop, but regardless of the trails chosen, hikers should have good backpacking experience.
+This is a series of moderate to strenuous trails, including several 4,000-footers river crossings, and it is a lightly maintained and rugged trail.
+Several options are available on this loop, but hikers should have a good backpacking experience regardless of the trails chosen.

 Desolation Trail Loop Highlights